spec-dev/core/PUBLISHING.md

 3. Add `INSERT` and `UPDATE` ops triggers to the live object table (see `shared/sql/ops-trigger.sql`).

-4. Register the live object table in the `op_tracking` table for each of the chains it uses.
+4. Add the `INSERT` AND `DELETE` triggers for record count tracking.

 5. If not already done, create a new database user (in shared tables) with a name equal to that live object's namespace.